As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Of course, thicker is better when it comes to carpets and rugs.
 Another option is to add some thick carpet underlay (or mass loaded vinyl) under the carpet to further increase the barrier on the floor.

 Just bear in mind that these options won’t do much on their own, and should always be combined with some soundproofing solutions on the basement ceiling itself.
-They work to reduce the level of noise travelling through the surface, rather than blocking out the sound.
+They work to reduce the level of noise traveling through the surface, rather than blocking out the sound.

 Some Final Thoughts